Jeroendevr/programming-engineer-website/docs/blog/posts/__super()__ considers a case for dependency injection.md

 Fast tests are almost equal to local test.
 You could create a online database identical to the production database but this *can* lead to longer running times for tests as a connection has to be made.
 In my case I had only two tests when ran it took about 2 seconds.
 (They could be run in parallel)
 # Design choices
 ## Design choices 1
 Have a local database for the majority of the tests.
 In order to keep te tests fast.
-This could have been a local PostgreSQL in a docker environment but I am not so confident with docker and a full PostgreSQL was not needed for this test setup.
+This could have been a local PostgreSQL in a docker environment but a full PostgreSQL was not needed for this test setup.
+But this makes the testing environment unnecessarily complex.
+Besides that I am not proficient with docker ecosystem.
 ## Design choice 2
 With native support in the standard library for SQLite included in the python language, I chose that one.
 It is fast, easily run locally.
 ## Design choice 3
 I was already considering a ORM but having multiple databases strengthened the choice for the ORM SQLAlchemy in this case.
 # Code-ing
 Lets look at the steps taken from idea to code and a couple of refactors and considerations.
-The setup involved was
+The development stack involved was:
 - Python
 - FastAPI
 - PostgreSQL